 If you want to improve at a sport that is glycogen-demanding, like weightlifting, sprinting, or gymnastics, get excited by the fact that you’re changing your physiology to do that.
 It’s silly to put any emotion towards the fact that in doing so, you’ll likely lose some of your fitness at running for distance.

-If you’re coming off a major life stressor and ‘consistent workouts’ and ‘incredible health’ are your top goals, don’t waste time envying the 6-pack of abs that a friend has achieved which they have been dialed into their training for months to achieve.
+If you’re coming off a major life stressor and ‘consistent workouts’ and ‘incredible health’ are your top goals, don’t waste time envying the 6-pack abs that a friend has achieved because they had the time, energy, desire, and low-stress life, to achieve.

 Do not let someone else’s fitness accomplishment distract you from your end-goal & desired feeling of accomplishment.

-Someone else’s Ironman training workouts in no way detract from what you’re doing on your journey toward your first legit pull-up.
+Someone else’s Ironman training workouts in no way detract from what you’re doing on your journey toward healing your aches and getting into a better relationship with your body.

 Letting someone else’s fitness detract from your own means chipping away at the very thing that a fitness goal is designed to give you – self confidence…by way of a personal best in a fitness pursuit.

-Once you’ve decided on a goal, put the blinders on and get to work.
-In 13 years of working with clients, time and again, the ones you do the best are the ones who pick one or two goals, and diligently and consistently work on them.
+And once you’ve decided on a goal, put the blinders on and get to work.
+In 18 years of working with clients, time and again, the ones you do the best are the ones who pick one or two goals, and diligently and consistently work on them.

 You can’t have all of the fitness all of the time.